RULES ARE FOR ALL DIVISIONS AND WILL BE STRICTLY ENFORCED

 of race cars in competition.
 Each driver, owner, or mechanic will

-sign a release and purchase a pit pass before entering the pit area.
+sign a release and purchase a pit pass before entering the pit

-subject to disqualifications or suspension.
+will be subject to disqualifications or suspension.

 Speedway reserves the right to refuse admittance to the pit area